-The impact of the initiative constitutes 60% of a total effect at 442,500 tonnes ${\rm CO}2$ for the three part initiatives concerning machinery as calculated and detailed by working group 5.
+The impact of the initiative constitutes 60% of a total effect at 442,500 tonnes CO_2 for the three part initiatives concerning machinery as calculated and detailed by working group 5.

-CO2 accounts for the building site
+4 CO2 accounts for the building site

-${\rm CO_2}$ accounts for the building site strengthens the focus on ${\rm CO_2}$ of all parties.
+CO_2 accounts for the building site strengthens the focus on CO_2 of all parties.

-When we know the ${\rm CO_2}$ emissions from a building site, we can make efforts in the right places, e.g. by reducing orders made in error, ensuring building materials in due time and location and reusing building waste in a circular way.
+When we know the CO_2 emissions from a building site, we can make efforts in the right places, e.g. by reducing orders made in error, ensuring building materials in due time and location and reusing building waste in a circular way.

-It is suggested that demands are made for ${\rm CO_2}$ accounts for all large building sites.
+It is suggested that demands are made for $\rm CO_2$ accounts for all large building sites.

 But doing it is not so easy.
-The calculation: CO_2 for purchased materials \div returned goods and (minus any deductions for materials that can be reused)+ CO_2 for transportation of materials $+ CO_2$ for energy consumed at the site including builders' vehicles \div CO_2 for built-in materials is not possible today, and will quickly become a large administrative cost.
-To get the most out of the efforts, the CO_2 accounts should be closely connected to a life cycle analysis (LCA).
-In the long term, targets should be made for the CO_2 emission of building sites, and a tool for the calculation of CO_2 should be developed.
+The calculation: CO_2 for purchased materials \div returned goods and (minus any deductions for materials that can be reused)+ CO_2 for transportation of materials + CO_2 for energy consumed at the site including builders' vehicles $\div CO_2$ for built-in materials is not possible today, and will quickly become a large administrative cost.
+To get the most out of the efforts, the CO2 accounts should be closely connected to a life cycle analysis (LCA).
+In the long term, targets should be made for the CO2 emission of building sites, and a tool for the calculation of CO2 should be developed.

-Enabler to other measures
+Estimated effect of the initiative Enabler to other measures